PentHertz/RF-Swift/README.md

 ## Building

+This section is about building your own images with our provided recipes, but also your own recipes as well.
+If you want to use an already built docker container, you can skip this section and go the the "Pulling containers" one.

 ### On Linux

 For the momemt the building script is rather simple and give you the choice of using a image tag name and a specific Docker file: